Overview

 6. Organisational Capacity Fund

-Each organisation of participating CEOs will receive approximately $30,000 in capacity funding to be spent on the outcomes of the Organisational Diagnostic Process (completed in the program).
+Each organisation of participating CEOs will receive more than $30,000 in capacity funding to be spent on building the capacity of the organisation.

 The funding remains untied and is intended to support organisational capacity building requirements, such as professional development courses, executive team coaching, strategic development and additional duties payment for the Step-Up Leader.